MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/difference-command.md

    :::column span="3":::
    Required.
 Specifies the item to be compared.
 If no version or path is specified, the current workspace version is assumed.
 Accepts both local and Azure DevOps server paths.

-   For more information about how TFVC parses itemspecs to determine which items are within scope, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).
+   For more information about how TFVC parses the `itemspec` to determine which items are within scope, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).

    The `difference` command doesn't support wildcard characters.